kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 __Self:__
 This is a special strategy to indicate that the rule only applies to the Namespace for which the ingress/egress rule is currently being evaluated upon.
-Since the Pods selected by the ClusterNetworkPolicy appliedTo could be from multiple Namespaces, the scope of ingress/egress rules whose `namespace.scope=self` will be the Pod's own Namespace for each selected Pod.
+Since the Pods selected by the ClusterNetworkPolicy `appliedTo` could be from multiple Namespaces, the scope of ingress/egress rules whose `scope=self` will be the Pod's own Namespace for each selected Pod.
 Consider the following example: